The author won an award for his performance in a nationwide intercollegiate ancient Greek translation contest.

 Envy and pride/boasting are two sides of the same coin.
 Both spring from a self-centered desire to somehow be better than other people.
 Envy is self-centeredness manifested in areas where we perceive ourselves to be lacking relative to other people.
 Pride is self-centeredness manifested in areas where we perceive others to be lacking relative to us.
 Love makes no such considerations, for it is complete in itself, and thus does not need to feel superior to anyone in order to feel whole.

-In verse five, the KJV says that love thinketh (Old English for "think") no evil.
+In verse five, the KJV says that love thinketh (Old English for "thinks") no evil.
 The NIV, instead, says that love keeps no record of wrongs.
-Perhaps in ancient times, when the KJV came out, to “think evil” was a colloquial expression meaning “to keep record of wrongs”.
+Perhaps back when the KJV came out, to “think evil” was a colloquial expression meaning “to keep record of wrongs”.
 I don’t know; I wasn’t alive then.
-Perhaps both phrases were meant to describe holding a grudge or plotting revenge (against those that have wronged us).
-But to the modern mind—by which I refer to my own mind, as I can not speak for other minds—to think evil means a lot more than merely holding a grudge.
+But to the contemporary mind, to think evil could mean a lot more than merely holding a grudge.
 When one plans to rob a bank, they might be said to be “thinking evil”—and this has nothing to do with keeping record of wrongs.